 You may wonder why blocks in a Renko chart have the same size.
-It’s because a Renko chart doesn’t take time into consideration.
+It’s because a Renko chart doesn’t consider time.
 A Renko chart has a parameter that determines the number of pips in each block.
-In MetaTrader platform, this parameter is set at 10.
+In the MetaTrader platform, this parameter is set at 10.

 This value means that the next block won’t be built until the price increases or decreases by at least 10 pips.

 With that said, each new block in the Renko chart may take an indefinite time to form.
 The next block may occur within a second, minute, hour, day, week or longer.
 You never know for sure!
 The only thing you know is that the size of a block is 10 pips (or any other value you choose).

 This is how a Renko chart looks like.

 Now take a look at a standard chart with Japanese candles.